About Blog Contact Pey

 The Story of River Park

 River Park was designed by Charles Goodman as part of the Southwest DC Urban Renewal project, a 1950s–1960s effort to redevelop a large portion of Southwest Washington.
 The project was controversial — it displaced thousands of existing residents — but it also produced some of the most architecturally significant mid-century residential buildings in the city.
-River Park, completed in 1962, was Goodman’s contribution to this transformation: a cooperative community that applied the same design principles he had developed at Hollin Hills and Carderock Springs to an urban, multi-unit context.
+River Park, completed in 1962, was Goodman’s contribution to this transformation: a cooperative community that applied the same design principles he had developed at Hollin Hills and Hammond Wood to an urban, multi-unit context.

 1960